AliceO2Group/AliceO2/Utilities/Mergers/README.md

-# O2 Mergers
+# O2 Mergers (experimental)

 Mergers are DPL devices able to merge ROOT objects produced in parallel.
-Topologies of mergers can be created using the `o2::mergers::MergerInfrastructureBuilder` class.
-To generate only one Merger, one can also use `o2::mergers::MergerBuilder`.
+Topologies of mergers can be created using the `o2::experimental::mergers::MergerInfrastructureBuilder` class.
+To generate only one Merger, one can also use `o2::experimental::mergers::MergerBuilder`.
 Mergers provide a handful of options which are listed in the `include/Mergers/MergerConfig.h` file.

 See the snippet from `src/mergersTopologyExample.cxx` as a usage example: